Keepnet – AI-powered human risk management platform logo

 The high rate of cybersecurity vulnerabilities in media stems from several factors that make this sector especially attractive to attackers.

-Media companies operate in a fast-paced environment that prioritizes rapid content distribution and real-time updates.
+Media companies operate in a fast paced environment that prioritizes rapid content distribution and real time updates.
 Security improvements, like thorough security awareness training, can often lag as companies focus on production timelines and deadlines, putting security on the back burner.

 Media companies handle vast amounts of intellectual property, from news and entertainment content to sensitive information about upcoming releases.
-These assets can attract bad actors aiming for ransomware attacks or content theft, as stealing or disrupting high-value content could mean considerable profit for attackers.
+These assets can attract bad actors aiming for ransomware attacks or content theft, as stealing or disrupting high value content could mean considerable profit for attackers.

 Vulnerabilities in Public Internet Resources

-The BlueVoyant study highlights that 30% of analyzed media companies have public internet resources with severe vulnerabilities.
+Research highlights that 30% of analyzed media companies have public internet resources with severe vulnerabilities.
 These weak spots can expose organizations to a range of security issues, including service outages and data breaches.

 Common Cyber Threats Affecting Public Resources

-• Phishing and Spear Phishing Attacks: Email-based attacks that target media professionals can lead to compromised user accounts, potentially resulting in unauthorized access to sensitive information.
+• Phishing and Spear Phishing Attacks: Email based attacks that target media professionals can lead to compromised user accounts, potentially resulting in unauthorized access to sensitive information.
 Tools like Phishing Simulators can help companies train employees to recognize these threats.

 • Denial of Service (DoS) Attacks: By flooding a media organization’s network, attackers can take down live broadcasts, hinder access to content, and damage brand reputation.

-• Zero-Day Exploits: Since media companies often have complex legacy systems, they’re especially susceptible to zero-day exploits—vulnerabilities unknown to the vendor and thus unpatched—making them prime targets for sophisticated attackers.
+• Zero Day Exploits: Since media companies often have complex legacy systems, they’re especially susceptible to zero day exploits, vulnerabilities unknown to the vendor and thus unpatched, making them prime targets for sophisticated attackers.

 Tackling the Threats: Recommendations for Media Companies